TannerGilbert/LoRa-Introduction/RFM95_example/README.md

 ### Testing the Scripts

-In order to test if everything is working correctly you need to connect both ESPs to a PC and open the Serial Monitor.
+To test if everything is working correctly, you need to connect both ESPs to a PC and open the Serial Monitor.

 The Lora Sender script should have the following output: